Evlers/rt-thread_wifi-host-driver/docs/SDIO数据流传输.md

 #include <string.h>
 #include "drv_sdio.h"
 #include "drv_sdio_crc.h"
+#include "drv_dma.h"
+#include "drv_config.h"

 /**
  * When the WiFi module is hibernating,
  * command 52 will time out for the first time.
  * This is a normal phenomenon and can be ignored.
  * So here the log level is set to the lowest (no logs are printed).
  */